nasa/cumulus/docs/features/backup_and_restore.md

   and [DB Snapshot recovery
   instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html),
   or the examples below for more information.
-* Configure your Cumulus deployment to utilize the new database cluster and re-deploy
+* Configure your Cumulus deployment to utilize the new database cluster and re-deploy.
 * Run DynamoDB/RDS reconciliation tools and resolve any discrepancies.

 ##### cumulus-rds-tf examples